Mechanical Engineering

 - MEng Mechanical Engineering (H302)

-- All Engineering students at Warwick develop an in-depth understanding of the classical principles of engineering by following a general engineering programme for the first four terms.
+- Engineering students at Warwick develop an in-depth understanding of the fundamental principles of engineering by following a general engineering programme at the start of their time with us.
 Thereafter, those specialising in mechanical engineering augment their knowledge with deeper understanding of mechanically based systems.

 If you aspire to achieve Chartered Engineer (CEng) status, a degree from Warwick is a great starting point.
 The majority of our degrees are accredited by licensed professional engineering institutions, such as the IET, IMechE and JBM and provide the academic component (in part or fully) needed for Chartered Engineer status.